gbarillot/rails-vue-demo-app/README.md

 ## Contribution

-As noticed in the Blog Post, I am not a "Javascript developer", so if you have updates or corrections to propose, I'm open to any contribution.
+As noticed in the Blog Post, I am not what I'd call a "Javascript developer", so if you have updates or corrections to propose, I'm open to contributions.

-Help and contribution in the Server Side Rendering field (SSR) are highly welcome!
+Help and contribution in the Server Side Rendering (SSR) area are highly welcome!